Here’s one of a number of brief guides and details about the microphones available in Pianoteq.

 Much of a piano’s sound comes from the room it inhabits, so accurately capturing that room sound is vital in achieving a comprehensive piano tonality.
 Keep this in mind as you experiment with the vast spatial range of the R88 and its great capacity for far-field applications.
 The R88 delivers an astonishingly balanced treble/bass ratio from as far as 20 feet away.

 Pianos, like most acoustic instruments, draw substantial benefit from room tone, so capturing that aspect of a piano’s sound is vital.
 The versatile R84 excels at recording instruments and ensembles from a distance.
-From as far as 15 feet away, the R84 captures detailed, balanced sound of an instrument section and supplements it with massive room tone.
+From as far as 15 feet away, the R84 captures the detailed, balanced sound of an instrument section and supplements it with massive room tone.

 4. MONO PIANO